 Types Of Sedative Dentistry Offered

-We offer three different types of sedation to best fit your needs.
+We offer two different types of sedation to best fit your needs.
 Sedative dentistry is safe for both adults and children.
 Various levels of sedation can be administered to the patient, depending on multiple factors including the anticipated level of pain or anxiety a patient may face.

 This is the easiest form of sedation to administer.
 Patients like it because it does not involve the use of a mask or an IV, it is simply ingested.